 Running for Council

-To run for Council, you must be a Member in good standing with an eligible membership type and able to commit to the duties and a three-year term.
-APEGA publishes the top-ranked Council needs in the summer issue of The PEG each year.
+To run for Council, you must be a member in good standing with an eligible membership type and be able to commit to the duties and a three-year term.
+APEGA publishes the top-ranked Council needs online each year.

 Who is Eligible to Run for Council?

 - Professional Members (P.Eng., P.Geo., P.Geol., or P.Geoph.)